qychai/qychai.github.io/_pages/cv.md

 - <a href="https://qychai.github.io/PersonalWebsite/paper6_pill.pdf" style="color:black" target="_blank">The Potency of the Pill: ED Medications and Marriage Stability</a> (with [Daniele Paserman](https://sites.google.com/view/paserman)) <br/>
 <a href="#/" onclick="visib('abstract4')">Abstract</a>
 <div id='abstract4' style="display: none; text-align: justify; line-height: 1.2" >
-There has been recent interest in the phenomenon of ``gray divorce:'' an increase in the divorce rates of older couples, as overall divorce rates have been trending downwards.
+There has been recent interest in the phenomenon of "gray divorce:" an increase in the divorce rates of older couples, as overall divorce rates have been trending downwards.
 In this paper, we study whether technological developments in the treatment of Erectile Dysfunction (ED) may have contributed to these changing patterns in marital stability.
 We use a large dataset with the universe of prescription drugs for individuals covered by employer-sponsored health insurance to create a state-level panel dataset on utilization and prices of ED medications between 2008 and 2018.
 We link these data to individuals in the American Community Survey based on their state of residence and survey year, and estimate the effect of ED medication use on marital stability.
-We find that divorce rates among men aged 50--64 are negatively associated with ED medication prices and positively associated with ED medication utilization.
+We find that divorce rates among men aged 50-64 are negatively associated with ED medication prices and positively associated with ED medication utilization.
 Placebo tests using other medications prevalent among older men show no relationship with divorce rates.
-The findings suggest that increased access to ED medications can explain about 18\% of the relative increase in divorce rates of older men. </div>
+The findings suggest that increased access to ED medications can explain about 18% of the relative increase in divorce rates of older men. </div>
 <p id="special-text"></p>